 A reproduction of the first page of Truman Capote’ Christmas Vacation.
 The 27-page original holograph manuscript is reproduced in full, with a transcription, in Conjunctions:31.

 Truman Capote (1924–1984) established himself as one of America’s foremost writers with the publication of Other Voices, Other Rooms.
 Among his other works are A Tree of Night, The Grass Harp, Breakfast at Tiffany’s, A Christmas Memory and perhaps his most famous book, In Cold Blood.
 Capote’s unfinished novel, Answered Prayers, was published posthumously in 1987.

 Bradford Morrow is the founding editor of Conjunctions.
-He is the author of nine books of fiction, including Trinity Fields, Giovanni’s Gift, The Forgers, and The Prague Sonata.
+He is the author of ten books of fiction, including Trinity Fields, Giovanni’s Gift, The Forgers, and The Prague Sonata.
 He is the recipient of a Guggenheim Fellowship in fiction, an Academy Award in literature from the American Academy of Arts and Letters, and the PEN/Nora Magid Award for excellence in editing a literary journal.
 A Bard Center Fellow and professor of literature at Bard College, he lives in New York City.